 Trading engine security: The Phemex trading platform consists of two core components, CrossEngine and TradingEngine.
-Both are written on C++, which speed and provide stability to the platform in this high-frequency trading environment.
+Both are written in C++, which speeds and provides stability to the platform in this high-frequency trading environment.

 User account security: Phemex uses two-factor authentication and bank-level double-entry bookkeeping to ensure account security.
 The double-entry bookkeeping prevents tampering of data and also helps to detect data manipulation much faster.

 One of the main goals of Phemex is to become the most trustworthy crypto exchange in the world.
 While it is still too early to tell whether the company has achieved that, given it has only been around for a few years, there are good indications that it is has become trustworthy enough.